meherchandan/Tajawal_Backend_Test/README.md

 # Tajawal_Backend_Test
-This project is created for the assignment submission for QA Backend Test for Tajawal.
+This project is created for the assignment submission of QA Backend Test for Tajawal.

 ### Getting Started
 Clone this repo to your local machine using https://github.com/meherchandan/Tajawal_Backend_Test.git